Bereavement through suicide

 The training is intended as an introduction to the ‘Help is at Hand’ publication for workers who may be the first professionals in contact with those bereaved by suicide.
 Our aim is for participants to have a working knowledge of ‘Help is at Hand’ and to encourage sharing of the book with families and loved ones of those who have (or are suspected to have) died by suicide thus improving support for everyone who is affected.

-The training would be appropriate for a range of professionals including people working with those bereaved through suicide such as; police, blue light services, hospital staff, funeral directors, bereavement counsellors etc.
+The training would be appropriate for a range of professionals including people working with those bereaved through suicide such as; police, blue light services, teachers, doctors, solicitors and HR personnel.

 What does the training cover?

 This is an interactive online workshop that will cover how grief and bereavement is often magnified by death through suicide, which can be quite different and often cause additional difficult emotions such as guilt and shame.
 We will consider the importance of language used around suicide and discuss what is helpful and what is not helpful when talking to someone bereaved through suicide.

 Working in small groups we will review ‘Help is at Hand’ chapter by chapter and learn about the type of support that may be required in the first few days and the weeks and months that follow, as well as contemplating the needs of children and young people and how to deal with the media.

 We are honoured to incorporate a plenary speaker willing to share their lived experience of their bereavement through suicide including the weeks leading up to it and how they coped as a family in the following days, weeks and months.

-We will facilitate a discussion on the Coroner’s process and consider issues specific to those affected by suicide and will provide an opportunity to learn about appropriate places to signpost to, as well as well as reflect on the self-care of participants themselves.
+We discuss and consider issues specific to those affected by suicide and will provide an opportunity to learn about appropriate places to signpost to, as well as well as reflect on the self-care of participants themselves.